bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 The GraphQL Storefront API uses an algorithm to calculate a complexity score for queries made against the API.
 The API returns the query complexity as an integer in the HTTP response header `x-bc-graphql-complexity` when you send a valid GraphQL request.

-Queries whose complexity score exceed the limit will receive an error response:
+Queries whose complexity score exceeds the limit will receive the following error response:

 ```json title="Example response with complexity error"
 {